sjuvon/Status/README.md

 The app's still a work in progress.
 Some things on the to-do list:
   1) *Add functionality for changing the stat displayed on the menu bar.*  Currently, the default is the amount of RAM used.
   2) *Add functionality for displaying the top active processes, ranked by memory usage.*
+  3) *Figure out how to compute Activity Monitor's Memory Pressure.*  This will open doors to more functionality.
-  3) *Extend the app to cover more things: CPU, network, battery, etc.*
+  4) *Extend the app to cover more things: CPU, network, battery, etc.*

 Hopefully I'll get to this when time permits.
 For now, I'm happy with the app as is; what started off as a quick side project turned into a great learning experience!